Woutervdvelde/SmashingShortcuts/src/commands/README.md

 A command should have the following properties (take the `add` command for example):
 ```
 {
     name: 'add'                                         -> name of the command
-    aliases: ['a', 'create']            -> possible aliases for the command
+    alias: ['a', 'create']                              -> possible aliases for the command
+    typehint: 'url...'                                  -> italic text behind completely typed command
     usage: 'adds a new shortcut'                        -> short description,
                                                         will be visisble in typehinting.
-    description: 'this command adds a new shortcut,
+    description: 'this command adds a new shortcut'     -> longer description for more information
+    execute(message, args) {}                           -> this will be called when the user wants to use this command

 }